aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

-We are evaluating the `AwsArn` containter
+We are evaluating the `AwsArn` container
 to see if it is correct.
 We can read this `predicate` as:
 The arnLiteral MUST be the string "arn"